 Non-Discrimination Employment Policies

 A school that has passed a policy explicitly prohibiting discrimination based on sexual orientation or gender identity has taken an important step toward creating a welcoming climate.
-Without such a policy, teachers and other staff members may be so frightened of losing their jobs (whether they are LGBT, or afraid of being perceived as such) that they:
+Without such a policy, teachers and other staff members may be so frightened of losing their jobs (whether they are LGBTQ, or afraid of being perceived as such) that they: